jacobbuck/react-fitted-img/readme.md

 # react-fitted-img

-React functional stateless component for fitting and positioning images.
+Lightweight component for fitting and positioning images with cross-browser support.

 ## Usage